Top 4 Myths About Going Gluten-Free

 Let’s be real—going gluten-free can feel like stepping into a minefield of misinformation.
 From people telling you that all carbs are bad (spoiler: they’re not) to hearing that gluten-free bread tastes like cardboard (wrong again!), it’s no wonder there’s so much food fear around a gluten-free lifestyle.
 But don’t worry—I’m here to bust those myths and make your gluten-free journey way more enjoyable (and delicious!).

 First things first—let’s clear up one of the biggest misconceptions: gluten-free does NOT mean carb-free!
 Carbs are your body's main energy source, and cutting them out completely can leave you feeling sluggish, cranky, and craving all the wrong things.
-So, if you’ve been avoiding carbs because you think that’s part of the deal, it’s time to bring them back!
+Unless you are medically instructed to avoid carbohydrates (for example, while on the keto diet), carbohydrates they remain an essential source of energy.
+So, if you’ve been avoiding carbs because you think that’s part of a gluten-free diet, it’s time to bring them back!

-The key?
-Choosing high-quality, naturally gluten-free carbs that actually fuel your body, like quinoa, brown rice, buckwheat, berries, sweet potatoes, and Bread SRSLY gluten-free sourdough bread (more on this gem later!).
+The key is to choose high-quality, naturally gluten-free carbs that actually fuel your body, like quinoa, brown rice, buckwheat, berries, sweet potatoes, and Bread SRSLY gluten-free sourdough bread (more on this gem later!).
 These foods provide fiber, vitamins, and minerals to keep your energy levels steady—no blood sugar rollercoasters here!
 Now, let’s tackle some of the biggest gluten-free food myths out there.

 Just because something is labeled “gluten-free” doesn’t automatically make it good for you.
 In fact, many gluten-free packaged foods—think cookies, crackers, and bread—are loaded with added sugars and refined starches to make up for the missing gluten.
 While they might taste great, they’re often low in fiber and nutrients.